SignPath/documentation/docs/origin-verification/slsa-attestations.md

 | Build System   | Guarantee                      |
 | --             | ------------------------------ |
-| Azure DevOps   | The build was executed on a runner from the Microsoft-hosted pools, which provide a clean virtual machien for each build run (see [the official documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/security/misc))
+| Azure DevOps   | The build was executed on a runner from the Microsoft-hosted pools, which provide a clean virtual machine for each build run (see [the official documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/security/misc))
 | GitHub Actions | The build was executed on a GitHub-hosted runner, each job is run in a fresh instance of the runner image (see [the official documentation](https://docs.github.com/en/actions/how-tos/manage-runners/github-hosted-runners/use-github-hosted-runners))

 {:.quote}